 Engineering Student Engagement Newsletter

-Each week, students receive the Engineering Student Engagement newsletter which includes information on upcoming student organization events, WESC updates, a link to the newest podcast episode, and other information and updates that students might be interested in.
+Each week, the Engineering Student Engagement newsletter is sent and includes information on upcoming student organization events, WESC updates, a link to the newest podcast episode, and other information and updates that students might be interested in.
 Read this newsletter each week for new ways to get involved and connected.
 An archive of past issues is below.